ZedThree/HPCAcademyFortran/Fortran.md

 - Three choices for passing arrays:
 - `dimension(n, m, p)`: explicit size
     - Actual argument has to be exactly this size
+    - Compiler can only check if it knows the size at compile time
 - `dimension(n, m, *)`: _assumed size_ -- old, don't use!
     - Compiler doesn't know the size of the array, so you better index it correctly!